RvdHout/GeoLite2SQL/README.md

 License Key required from MaxMind in order to download data (its free, sign up here: https://www.maxmind.com/en/geolite2/signup)

 ## EXAMPLE QUERY
-Returns country_code and country_name for a given IP address from the country database:
+Returns country_iso_code and country_name for a given IP address from the country database:

 MySQL
 ```
-SELECT country_code, country_name
+SELECT country_iso_code, country_name
 FROM (
 	SELECT *
 	FROM geocountry